The Telephoto Lens

-They Can Cost The Earth So Are There Good Alternatives?
+They Can Cost The Earth!
+Are There Good Alternatives?

 When choosing a telephoto lens, there is probably more to consider than with any other type of lens.
 The cost of a good quality telephoto can be quite literally astronomical!
 You need to make sure that you are getting what you need and what will do the jobs that you have in mind.

-As you magnify the image you are photographing, you are also magnifying the imperfections in the glass or lens and these can really stand out.
-Things such as “Chromatic aberration" or poor edge focusing will destroy good images.
+As you magnify the image you are photographing, you are also magnifying the imperfections in the glass or lens.
+These can really stand out.
+Things such as "chromatic aberration" or poor edge focusing will destroy good images.
 You really do get what you pay for!

 The longer the telephoto lens, the more glass is needed.
-You see, if you have say, a 500mm telephoto lens, the chances are it will be quite long.
-The longer it is, the more light is needed to get through the barrel, and the more light that is needed, the bigger the front elements of glass need to be.
-Quality glass costs money.
+If you have for example, a 500mm telephoto lens, the chances are it will be quite long:

-If it has a maximum aperture of F.8 for example, it will need extremely bright conditions or a slow shutter speed, and a slow shutter speed when hand-holding a telephoto lens is not good.
+If it has a maximum aperture of F.8 for example, it will need extremely bright conditions or a slow shutter speed.
+A slow shutter speed when hand-holding a telephoto lens is not good.

-Unfortunately, the “Faster” a lens is the more expensive it is.
-The 70-200mm F2.8 shown above is around £1,200 – £1,450 new, but then it does have Image stabilisation and Ultra Sonic Motor too, but this is a zoom lens.
+Unfortunately, the "faster" a lens is the more expensive it is.
+The 70-200mm F2.8 shown above is around £1,500 - £1,950 new.
+However, it does have Image stabilisation and Ultra Sonic Motor too, but this is a zoom lens.

-A quality, fast 500mm F2.8 or 600mm F2.8 fixed prime lens can cost as much as £4,000.
-If budget is an issue (isn’t it for most of us?), I would suggest going for the Sigma range of lenses.
+A quality, fast 500mm F2.8 or 600mm F2.8 fixed prime lens can cost as much as £4,000 or more.
+If budget is an issue (isn’t it for most of us?), I would suggest going for the Sigma range of telephoto lenses.
 The quality is superb, they are fast and a fraction of the cost of brand lenses.

-These are very expensive, what telephoto lens would you recommend?
+These are very expensive so what telephoto lens would I recommend?

-I am glad you asked me that.
 If money is an issue I would go for a telephoto zoom lens like the 70-200mm.
 If you can’t afford the Canon or Nikon versions, again, the Sigma range is excellent.
-But for my recommendation of the day, I would go for the Sigma (or "Bigma" as it is known) 50-500mm F4-6.3 EX RF HSM.
-What a range and it is only around $900 from B and H!
+But for my recommendation of the day, I would look at the Sigma (or "Bigma" as it is known) 50-500mm F4-6.3 EX RF HSM.
+What a range and it is only around $999 from Amazon!

 It has quality glass and a fast, silent ultra-sonic motor.
 The reviews that I have read, rate this lens quite highly.